Workflow Diagrams and Charts

 Workflows can also be documented by numbered sequential steps or in a checklist form.
 This method is well suited for detailing a specific task or activity in the process or a simple sub-process.
-However, it is not suitable for a complicated process where a parallel action or decision points may be multiple outputs or sub-processes for the complete (end-to-end) process cycle.
+However, it is unsuitable for a complicated process where parallel action or decision points may be multiple outputs or sub-processes for the complete (end-to-end) process cycle.

 Often, workflow diagrams are created to document and share a process, improve the way a process is done, for workflow analysis or prepare a process for automation.

 As the adage goes, "a picture paints a thousand words."
-This concept equally applies in using workflow diagrams and workflow charts to provide a visual representation or overview of a business process.
+This concept applies to workflow diagrams and workflow charts to provide a visual representation or overview of a business process.

-The origins of workflows can be traced back, unsurprisingly, to Henry Gantt.
+The origins of workflows can be traced back to Henry Gantt.
 Yes, the same person is responsible for the Gantt chart.
 The industrial revolution was the catalyst for intelligent thinkers like Gantt to develop efficient ways of organizing a workforce.

 There are numerous types of diagrams that are used to visualize the workflow.
 Some of these diagrams have been around for a long time and come in many varieties.
 Let’s look at some workflow diagram examples.
 Some of the most popular ones are:

 Listed below are common workflow diagram examples of some of these flowcharts:

-Workflow diagrams and workflow charts provide an easy visual means of documenting and then analyzing a business process or sub-process.
+Workflow diagrams and workflow charts provide an easy visual way to document and analyze a business process or sub-process.

 A workflow diagram demonstrates all the significant steps of a process or business unit.
 It helps you understand the big picture and relationships between different actions and work functions, locates critical stages of the process or business unit, and identifies potential improvement opportunities.

 Some of the benefits of workflow and process diagrams are:

 Using workflow charts and other flowcharts as part of process documentation empowers entire teams to collaborate as they create, edit and analyze their processes using flowcharts.

 Studies have shown that communication in the workplace is critical because it affects every aspect of the company.
 Flowcharts provide the tool for communicating and providing visibility of the organization’s processes.